sulfurcfa/Sulfur/README.md

 ```bash
 sudo ./install.sh
 ```
-4. Run build.sh to build OPTEE and FVP.
+4. Run claim/run.sh to build OPTEE and FVP.
 Invoke this script with either "baseline" or "sulfur" to build baseline and sulfur respectively.

 ```bash
 sudo sh claim/run.sh baseline/sulfur